tliron/go-khutulun/README.md

 What's wrong with just having a filesystem shared among all hosts?
 Seriously, why make things more complicated than they have to be?

-Also note that etcd has strict limits on the size of documents, which is an obstacle for sharing large, useful binary artifacts.
-That means that if you need to share large, useful binary artifacts you will need to deploy yet another system.
+Note that etcd has strict limits on the size of documents, which is an obstacle for sharing large, useful binary artifacts.
+That means that if you need to share large, useful binary artifacts you will need to deploy yet another storage system.
 Are we winning yet?

 ### Why is there no custom Khutulun cluster installer?
 Why recommend using Terraform and other tools instead?